NikiYani/NikiYani.github.io/_posts/2020-03-18-industrial-printer-2.md

 ---
 layout: post
-title: Industrial printer (lowpoly / three blocks)
+title: Industrial printer (midpoly / one block)
 tags: [3D-models, other]
-image: Industrial_printer.png
+image: Industrial_printer_2.png
 ---
 Model of industrial printer.
 All texture sets (Unity, Unreal Engine, PBR) are also available.